imaspacecat/microcmd/README.md

  * Fix for "missing hardware leaves robot controller disconnected from driver station" error
  * fix for "fast tapping of Init/Start causes problems" (toast is now only instantiated on UI thread).
  * added some log statements for thread life cycle.
- * moved gamepad reset logic inside of initActiveOpMode() for robustness
+ * moved gamepadEx reset logic inside of initActiveOpMode() for robustness
  * changes made to mitigate risk of race conditions on public methods.
  * changes to try and flag when Wi-Fi Direct name contains non-printable characters.
  * fix to correct race condition between .run() and .close() in ReadWriteRunnableStandard.